twitter-together/action/docs/01-create-twitter-app.md

 [![](twitter-01-create-an-app.png)](https://developer.twitter.com/en/apps)

+If you haven’t yet, you will be asked to apply for a Twitter developer account.
+See my answers below for reference.
+I’ve you’ve done that before, skip the next section and continue at [Create an app](#createanapp).

 ## Apply for a developer account

 ![](twitter-02-sign-up-for-developer-account.png)

-If you haven’t yet, you will be asked to apply for a Twitter developer account.
-Here are my answers for reference

 ### Who are you requesting access for?